These 15 items can fit in your carry on when traveling with kids

 - Small blankets – We let the kids bring along their favorite blanket and have them packet in their backpack.

 - Snacks – No matter how many meals I give our kids, they are always hungry on the plane.
 It could be a 1 hour flight and they just ate before we boarded, and will still be hungry!
 I usually pack goldfish crackers, string cheese, apple slices, carrot sticks, or anything else I have in the house.
+Plus, some airports are still not that busy because of COVID.
+Which means that not all restaurants are open to grab food.

 - Extra clothes – As I mentioned earlier, accidents can happen!
 I usually pack a shirt, pants, underwear, and socks (for myself too).
 Even if your kids are beyond the potty training years, spills can happen.
 Plus, you never know, the airline could lose your luggage, or cancel your flight.
 Wouldn’t it be nice to know that you have a back-up change of clothes?

 - Plastic bags – These have come in handy some many times I can’t keep track.
 They can fit in just about any pocket of your backpack, and I usually pack 2 or 3.
-They are great for garbage, wet clothes, carrying soveniers, etc.
+They are great for garbage, wet clothes, carrying souvenir, etc.

-- Ziploc bags with sliders – I usually pack 2 gallon size, and 2 quart size.
+- Ziploc bags with sliders – I usually pack 2 gallon size and 2 quart size.
 The airline usually provides a snack so I will empty the snacks into the ziploc bag for the kids hold.
 Otherwise half the snacks fall on the floor, between the seats, or other random places.
 They come in handy when we aren’t on the plane.
-We have used them to store left over food from restaurants (grilled cheese, chicken nuggests, etc) while on the go.
+We have used them to store left over food from restaurants (grilled cheese, chicken nuggets, etc) while on the go.

 - Cell Phone / Tablet charger – Nothing is worse than being stuck in an airport with only 5% battery remaining.
 As I mentioned earlier, if your flight is delayed or cancelled it is peace of mind to know you have it.
+I also pack a few extra battery packs too.

 - Photocopies of Passport – Driver’s License – Birth Certificate – Once again, if these important documents go missing how do you prove who you are?
 My copies never leave my backpack, even after I return home.